 Google Home also supports "Family Link" which allows stricter parental controls between a child's Google account and the Google Home device.
 This helps with the parental management of a youngster's internet usage with Google Home and with their devices, ensuring they stay safe online whatever they're doing.
-It also helps prevent accidental access to inappropriate content which might be cast through Google Home to a Chromecast or other castable device.
+It also helps prevent accidental access to inappropriate content which might be cast through Google Home/Nest devices to a Chromecast or other castable device.

 Voice matching for music streaming

 The added benefit of adding multiple users is each member of the household can use voice matching to request music from their own preferred music streaming service.
 Theoretically, this means people will no longer ruin your Spotify playlists with their unwanted tunes.

 Follow the steps above to invite each member to the household, then click the add icon in the top left of the homepage on the add, and select Music from the Add Services section.
 From there you can then select your preferred music service.
 Get each member of the home to do the same and link their own account.

 It's also worth getting each person to set up voice match properly to train Google Assistant to recognise the different voices in the home.